Hidden history of Moses

 Autobiography of prince of Egypt - ahMose son of aBana

-Moses, son of Amram - King of Cush.
-Book of Jasher, Chapter 76
+Autobiography of King of Cush. - Book of Jasher, Chapter 76

 Old map showing "Media" aka Midia, Mitanni, Metammeh, Madon west of Kush capital Meroe.